Introduction

 Peter has left one Epistle generally acknowledged; and perhaps a second, for that is disputed.
 John wrote the Apocalypse and an Epistle of very few lines; and, it may be, a second and third, since all do not admit them to be genuine.’
 Of the Epistle to the Hebrews, he writes, that ‘the thoughts are the thoughts of the Apostle Paul; … but who it was who wrote the Epistle, God only knows certainly.’
 Elsewhere he quotes the Epistles of James and Jude, but at the same time alludes to the doubts entertained as to their right to be classed among the Christian Scriptures. (p365)

 Origen’s canon of the Old Testament agrees with the current Protestant canon with one exception.
 He includes the letter of Jeremiah which is also included in the Roman Catholic canon.
-Westcott suggests (p135) that Origen made this mistake, thinking this letter was in the Jewish canon, because he found it included in the LXX.
+Westcott suggests (p135) that Origen thought this letter was in the Jewish canon because he found it in the LXX.
 It is also not clear if Origen is giving his own personal view of what was canonical or if he was simply stating the opinions of others.

 Are we able to learn anything about the canon from the Sinaiticus, Vaticanus, and Alexandrinus manuscripts?